Need Income Protection advice? Learn the benefits of getting advice from a consultant and traps to watch out for.

 Q. What companies can I receive Income Protection advice on?

-Finder.com.au has access to 12 life insurance companies that an adviser can provide quotes for.
+Finder.com.au has access to brands that an adviser can provide quotes for.
 These include:

 Q. Will an adviser help me with my application?

 - Yes, an adviser will help you collect the necessary paperwork for your policy application and ensure you submit it to your chosen company on time.